therecipe/qt/README.md

 #### Environmental variables

-If you define enviormental variables during the installation export them system wide, as they are needed not only during the installation but also later by `qtdeploy`.
+If you define enviormental variables during the installation export them system wide, as they are needed not only during the installation but also later.

 Add the enviormental variables into your `$HOME/.bash_profile` or `$HOME/.profile` on macOS or Linux.